 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 If you missed MosaïCanada 150, never fear!
-The display will return to Ottawa in 2018, running between June 24 and October 15, with an entry fee of CAD20.
 The International Mosaïculture Committee also run competitions every 2-3 years, so keep your eyes peeled for an opportunity to see magnificent living sculptures in the future.